Flood fears as snow turns to rain and temperatures rise

 Local councillor Wyn Evans told the BBC melting snow and torrential rain had caused "severe flooding and destruction" in the area.

-"Even our police station has been flooded this evening and that's never ever happened before, so all our police officers had to relocate elsewhere," he said.'Some delays'
+"Even our police station has been flooded this evening and that's never ever happened before, so all our police officers had to relocate elsewhere," he said.

 All flights were suspended at Leeds Bradford International Airport on Friday night as further snow hit most of the Yorkshire area.

 The airport has now reopened, although passengers are being warned to expect delays and disruption.